LockBlock-dev/delete-edge-chromium/README.md

 # delete-edge-chromium

-tiny script to delete and clean edge chromium when windows force you to install it
+Tiny script to delete and clean edge chromium when windows force you to install it.

+## How to use

+• Run the script in an administrator command shell or run the .bat itself as an administrator